thomasgillis/hpc-primer/README.md

 ### Contribute

-Any contribution are welcome, please create a PR to see your work merged.
+Any contribution is welcome, please create a PR to see your work reviewed and merged.
-Feel free to contact us directly as well if you spot mistakes and/or inconsistencies.
+Also feel free to contact us directly if you spot mistakes and/or inconsistencies.

 ### Licensing